-The following stages are normally followed:

-- [a] The Head of School/Institute questions the student about the allegations. - [b] The student or his/her representative responds to the allegations and questions. - [c] The Head of School/Institute or Dean for Education decides the outcome of the disciplinary hearing in private. - 67.
-The student is notified of the outcome and decision, normally, within three working days of the date of the hearing.
-A written notification of the outcome that records the decision, the reason(s) for the decision and the student's right of appeal is provided within five working days.
+- 46. A hearing at School/Institute level will normally take place within 40 working days of an allegation of misconduct.
+The Head of School/Institute or Institute Director Dean for Education shall notifyies the student of the hearing in writing giving at least three three working days' notice. - 68.47.
+The student is shall be provided with copies of all documents that will be considered for the allegation of misconduct. - 48.
+The Head of School/Institute Director/Institute hears the case by himself/herself but may-will be assisted by another staff member who should take notes of the hearing. - 59.49.
+The student may be accompanied or represented by any person of his/her choosing.
+The hearing is held in private. -The following stages are shall normally be followed: - [a] The Head of School/Institute questions the student about the allegation(s). - [b] The student or -his/her -representative- responds- to the allegation(s) and questions. - [c] The Head of School/Institute DirectorInstitute or Dean for Educationdecides the outcome of the disciplinary hearing in private. - 70.50.
+The student is-shall be notified of the outcome and decision, normally, within three working days of the date of the hearing.
+A written notification of the outcome that records the decision, the reason(s) for the decision and the student's right of appeal is-shall be provided within five working days.